 The document below is an extract from the latest Annual Report and page references to that report.

-The Board comprises five Directors, two Executive Directors and three independent Non-executive Directors, the combination of which the Board believes ensures that there is a clear balance of responsibilities between the executive and non-executive functions, and that no individual (or small group of individuals) can dominate the Board’s decision making.
-The Board believes that it has a desirable range of different skills, experiences and backgrounds (see Board biographies).
-This proved invaluable during an unprecedented and challenging 2020 as the Board acted quickly and responsibly to manage the business through the COVID-19 disruption and protect the Group’s stakeholders.
+The Board comprises five Directors, two Executive Directors being Christopher Lee and Claire Thomson and three independent Non-executive Directors being Richard Law (Chair), Yvonne Monaghan and Stuart Warriner.
+The Board believes that this combination ensures a clear balance of responsibilities between the executive and the non-executive functions and that no individual (or small group of individuals) can dominate the Board’s decision-making.
+The Board has a desirable range of different skills, experiences and backgrounds which ensure the continued development and focus of our businesses on their key objectives, please see biographies (Board Biographies) for more information.

 The Audit Committee, chaired by Yvonne Monaghan, has primary responsibility for monitoring the integrity of the financial statements of the Group and the scope, adequacy and effectiveness of the Group’s internal financial controls and internal control and risk management systems, to ensure that the financial performance and prospects of the Group are properly measured and reported on.
 It receives reports from the Group’s management and external auditor relating to the annual accounts and the accounting and internal control environment in operation throughout the Group.
 The Audit Committee determines and reviews the Group’s risk profile, including the nature and extent of significant risks that the Group is willing to take in achieving its strategic objectives.
 It also provides channels of communication between the external auditor and the Non-executive Directors.
 It reviews the performance of the external auditor and makes recommendations to the Group Board in relation to their re-appointment.
 The Audit Committee reports to the Group Board on all these matters and typically meets three times in each financial year.
 Richard Law and Stuart Warriner are the other members of the Audit Committee.